montge/documents/README.md

   4. Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”) which would be kept within the NIPRed network, as it will have non de-identified patient data.
   5. A VISTA with real but de-identified patient data

+In addition, the Project requested that within 30 days of contract award the Government will provide the Project access to:

+  1. A copy of the latest version of the VPR RPC software and documentation.
+  2. The latest copy of the FileMan namespace spreadsheet.
+  3. A FileMan namespace exclusively for the Team to allow for the creation of Project files and fields in FileMan.
+  4. Access to the most up-to-date VISTA Integrations Agreements (sometimes called IAs), or Database Administrator Integration Agreements (DBIAs).
+  5. Sufficient InterSystems Cache licenses to host FileMan Test VISTA systems.
+  6. VA VISTA Sandbox Account with full Linux VM.